 - b.
 Payment of benefits Unmatched after-tax savings can be withdrawn at any time.
 Pre-tax savings and earnings thereon and Roth 401(k) savings and earnings thereon are available only for withdrawal at termination of employment or age 591⁄2, except under certain financial hardship conditions.
 Vested company contributions and earnings are available for withdrawal, upon vesting, except that vested company contributions and a participant's matched after-tax savings cannot be withdrawn in a partial withdrawal within 24 months after the contribution is made.
-Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 70 1⁄2 (age 72 if the participant attained age 70 1⁄2 in 2020).
+Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 70 1⁄2 (age 72 if the participant was born after June 30, 1949).
 A participant who terminates employment for any reason, and who, on the effective date of termination, had three or more years of continuous service, is entitled to receive his or her entire account balance, including all company contributions.
 A participant who terminates employment for any reason with less than three years of continuous service will forfeit nonvested company contributions unless termination is by reason of permanent layoff, total and permanent disability, involuntary termination of employment under circumstances which would satisfy paragraph 2.1 (a) of the United States Steel Corporation Supplemental Unemployment Benefit Program for Non-Union Employees, or death.
 Forfeiture occurs as of the date on which the participant (i) incurs five consecutive one-year breaks in continuous service, or (ii) if earlier, receives a distribution of the entire vested portion of his account. - c.
-Forfeited accounts Any forfeited nonvested company contributions (\$859 thousand in 2020 and \$1.069 million in 2019), from either matching company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan or may be applied to plan expenses.
-In 2020 and 2019, company contributions were reduced by \$1.150 million and \$1.260 million, respectively, from forfeited nonvested accounts. - d.
+Forfeited accounts Any forfeited nonvested company contributions (\$1.093 million in 2021 and \$859 thousand in 2020), from either matching company contributions or Retirement Account contributions, are credited to the Company and applied to reduce any subsequent company contributions required under the Plan and forfeitures or starting January 1, 2015 be applied to plan expenses.
+In 2021 and 2020, company contributions were reduced by \$1.010 million and \$1.150 million, respectively, from forfeited nonvested accounts. - d.
 Participant accounts Under the investment transfer provisions, and absent any trade restrictions under Section 16b of the Securities Exchange Act, a participant can elect to transfer funds (including matching company contributions) between investments on a daily basis.
 Transfer requests made before the time that markets close on a day stock markets are open are processed after markets close that same day.
 All other transfer requests are processed after markets close on the next day that the stock markets are open.
 Transfers are permitted on a daily basis but may be subject to fund specific restrictions and limited by other pending transfers.

 In addition, Fidelity has implemented an excessive trading policy in the mutual funds it offers under the Plan that also applies to certain non-Fidelity funds at the request of the applicable fund manager or Plan Sponsor.
-Final regulations under ERISA section 408(b)(2) require Fidelity to disclose to participants the following information: 1) a description of any compensation that will be charged directly against the amount invested in connection with the acquisition, sale, transfer of, or withdrawal from an investment; 2) a description of the annual operating expenses if the return is not fixed; and 3) a description of any ongoing expenses in addition to annual operating expenses.
+Final regulations under ERISA section 408(b)(2) require Fidelity to disclose to participants the following information: 1) a description of any compensation that will be charged directly against the amount invested in connection with the acquisition, sale, transfer of, or withdrawal from an investment; 2) a description of the annual operating expenses if the return is not fixed; and 3) a description of any ongoing expenses in addition to annual operating excenses.